menu icon

 Jump to Pattern Pin Pattern

-Get ready for summer with this cute Crochet Orca Pattern!
-It’s a bag that is perfect for holding phones, wallets, and other small items.
+Get ready for summer with this cute Crochet Orca Pattern perfect for holding phones, wallets, and other small items.
+And wearing it to the zoo!

 Finished crochet orca bag purse.

 I love making unique crochet bag patterns that are simple, fast, and easy for markets.
-My designs often catch attention even this crochet orca pattern; I frequently get asked where I found my bags at Comic Con, especially my Crochet Japanese Knot Bag and my Crochet GameBoy Bag.
+My designs often catch attention even this crochet orca pattern; I frequently get asked where I found my bags at Comic Con, especially my Crochet Japanese Knot Bag and my crochet possum bag.
 At farmers markets, my Crochet Lemon Bag gets similar reactions!

 Living in the PNW, where orcas play in Puget Sound, I was inspired to create this crochet orca pattern bag after hearing about their summer appearances.
 A few days later, I hiked near the water and saw them!
 It was a magical experience that I like to think I conjured by sending out good orca vibes.